Kimak–Kipchak confederation: 9th and 10th century

 Under pressure of Kimaks, the Pecheneg moved from the Aral to the Lower Itil steppes, and from there on to the Don-Dnieper interfluvial, pushing the Magyars westward.
-At the end of the 9th century in the south of the Eastern European steppes formed a new nomadic union of Pecheneg.
+At the end of the 9th century in the south of the Eastern European steppes formed a new nomadic union of Pechenegs.
 Their neighbors were stronger and better known people: Oghuzes, Kipchaks, Magyars, and the Khazar Kaganate.
 Under pressure from joint assaults by Cuman/Kipchaks and their linguistic Oghuz cousins of the Kimek Khaganate, and taking advantage of the weakness of the Khazar Kaganate, the Pecheneg moved through its territory to the west, bringing destruction to the settled populations of Bulgars and Alans in the N.Caucasus.

 In the 10th century, the Kimek were allied with the Oghuzes.
-In his 10th-century work, Ibn Haukal drew a map showing that Kipchak-Kimak tribes together with Oghuzes pastured in the steppes north of the Aral Sea, and al-Masudi at approximately the same time wrote that all of them were coaching along Emba and Yaik.
-In Middle East, the Cuman–Kipchak country began to be called Desht-i-Kipchak and Cumania.
+In his 10th century work, Ibn Haukal drew a map showing that Kipchak-Kimak tribes together with Oghuzes pastured in the steppes north of the Aral Sea, and al-Masudi at approximately the same time wrote that all of them were coaching along Emba and Yaik.
+In the Middle East, the Cuman–Kipchak country began to be called Desht-i-Kipchak and Cumania.
 Al-Biruni noted that Oghuzes quite often pastured in the country of Kimek.
-Some clans of Kimak tribes quite often coached along the coast of the Caspian Sea: "Shahname" even calls that sea as Kimak Sea".
+Some clans of the Kimak tribes quite often lived along the coast of the Caspian Sea: "Shahname" even calls that sea the Kimak Sea.
 The main western neighbors of Kimek-Kipchaks in the 10th century were Bashkirs, with whom at that time the westernmost Kipchak clans established very close contacts.

 They dominated the heartland of Asia, controlled a key central portion of the Silk Road, and influenced events from China to Persia and Europe, on a par with the Scythians and Mongols.
-The Kimak polity may seen as one of the great pastoral, nomadic empires of all time.
+The Kimak polity may be seen as one of the great pastoral, nomadic empires of all time.

-At the end of the 10th century, not only the Caliphate writers and scientists were knowledgeable about them, but in the Central Asian states journeys to the Kimak country were well known and discussed in the markets and chaihanas (tea houses).
+At the end of the 10th century, not only were the Caliphate writers and scientists knowledgeable about them, but in the Central Asian states, journeys to the Kimak country were well known and discussed in the markets and chaihanas (tea houses).

 The Kimeks were ruled by a "Kagan, also called "Khakan" in the eastern records, not of the Ashina dynasty.
-In the 10th and 11th centuries the ruling clan was the Tatar.
+In the 10th and 11th centuries, the ruling clan was the Tatar.
 Later they appear to have been ruled by the Ilbari clan.

 During the 10th century the Kipchaks became independent within the Kaganate (if they were ever dependent in the first place) and began migrating westward.
 The zenith of Kimak power came under the Ilburi rulers near the end of the 12th century.
-In 1183, the Kimaks attacked Volga Bulgaria, and they twice sacked Khwarezm, in the 1152 and 1197.
+In 1183, the Kimaks attacked Volga Bulgaria, and they twice sacked Khwarezm in 1152 and 1197.